You can use Function Compute to perform real-time computing on incremental data in Tablestore.

 FAQ

-• If you cannot create a Tablestore trigger in a region, check whether the region supports Tablestore triggers.
-For more information, see Usage notes.
+If you cannot create a Tablestore trigger in a region, check the regions that support Tablestore triggers.
+For more information, see Considerations.

-• If you cannot find an existing Tablestore data table when you create a Tablestore trigger, check whether the data table resides in the same region as the associated service in Function Compute.
+If you cannot find a created Tablestore data table when you create a Tablestore trigger, check whether the data table resides in the same region as the associated service in Function Compute.

-• In most cases, if an error that indicates a client cancels invocation is repeatedly reported when you use a Tablestore trigger, the timeout period configured for function execution on the client is shorter than the actual function execution duration.
-In this case, we recommend that you increase the client timeout period.
-For more information, see What do I do if the client is disconnected and the message "Invocation canceled by client" is reported?
+In most cases, if an error that indicates a client cancels invocation is repeatedly reported when you use a Tablestore trigger, the timeout period configured for function execution on the client is shorter than the function execution duration.
+We recommend that you increase the timeout period on the client.
+For more information, see What do I do if a client disconnects and an error that indicates "Invocation canceled by client" is reported?

-• If data is written to a Tablestore data table but the associated Tablestore trigger is not triggered, you can troubleshoot the issue by performing the following steps.
-For more information about how to troubleshoot trigger failures, see What do I do if a trigger cannot trigger function execution?
+If data in added to a Tablestore table but the associated Tablestore trigger is not triggered, you can troubleshoot the issue by performing the following steps.
+For more information about how to troubleshoot issues related to triggers that cannot be triggered, see What do I do if a trigger cannot trigger a function?

-• Make sure that the Stream feature is enabled for the data table.
-For more information, see Step 1: Enable the Stream feature for the data table.
+Check whether the Stream feature is enabled for the data table.
+For more information, see Enable the Stream feature for the data table.

 Appendix: Grant Function Compute the permissions to access Tablestore

-Attach the AliyunOTSFullAccess policy to the AliyunFCDefaultRole RAM role to authorize the RAM role to manage Tablestore.
+Grant the AliyunOTSFullAccess permission (the permission to manage Tablestore) to the AliyunFCDefaultRole role.
 For more information, see Grant permissions to a RAM role.

-For more information, see Example: Grant Function Compute the permissions to access Object Storage Service (OSS).
+For more information, see Example: Grant Function Compute the permissions to access OSS.